Galactich/cut_graph_boost_model/README.md

 # Cut Graph Boost Model

-This repository includes the Pytorch implementation of the paper '[Graph Cuts Loss
+This repository includes the Pytorch implementation of the paper '[Graph Cuts Loss to Bo